-This school year marks my 14th year in education.
+I started my full time educational career in 2003.
 I have been a teacher, a curriculum writer, a coach, an Athletic Director, an Assistant Principal, a Principal, a Director, a Head of School.
-Basically, if it needs to be done in a school, I have done it.
+Basically, if it needed to be done in a school, I have done it.
 Yes, I have even filled in as a crossing guard and a janitor from time to time.
 Every year, as the school year starts off, I feel like one of my biggest jobs is to bridge the gap between school and home.
-When two groups of people as passionate about their jobs as teachers and parents are come together, it can feel like clash of the Titans.
+When two groups of people as passionate about their jobs as teachers and parents are come together, it can feel like Clash of the Titans.
 That's why I decided to share my list of Seven Things that Every Teacher Wants Every Parent to Know.

 1. We are on the same team.
 There will be times this year when you will disagree with something that happens in my classroom, but you and I have the same goal and the same desired outcome for the school year: the education of your child.
 Please remember that I do what I professionally know how to do to educate your child, and I want your child to be successful.
 I will do what I can to support you, and I ask that you do what you can to support me.

 2. If there is a problem, let's talk it through like adults.
 There will be times when your child is disciplined, is unhappy about a situation, or is struggling academically.
 You may get upset.
 I am happy that you want to advocate for your child.
 But please remember that we are on the same team.
 If you are upset about something, let's talk it through.
 Set aside some time so we can make sure that we are all - student, parent, and teacher - moving in the same direction.